 Anxious as we were to return to the ship, we were obliged to remain until sun-down in our retired nook.
-We were hungry, tired, and out of spirits; the mosquitoes swarmed in myriads around us, tormenting the poor baby, who, not at all pleased with her visit to the new world, filled the air with cries; when the captain came to tell us that the boat was ready.
+We were hungry, tired, and out of spirits; the mosquitoes swarmed in myriads around us, tormenting the poor baby, who, not at all pleased with her first visit to the New World, filled the air with cries; when the captain came to tell us that the boat was ready.
 It was a welcome sound.
-Forcing our way once more through the still squabbling crowd, we gained the landing place.
-Here we encountered a boat, just landing a fresh cargo of emigrants from the Emerald Isle.
-One fellow, of gigantic proportions, whose long, tattered great-coat just reached below the middle of his bare red legs, and, like charity, hid the defects of his other garments, or perhaps concealed his want of them, leaped upon the rocks, and flourishing aloft his shilelagh, bounded and capered like a wild goat from his native mountains.
-"Whurrah! my boys !" he cried "Shure we'll all be jintlemen !"

-"Pull away, my lads!" said the captain.
-Then turning to me, "Well, Mrs. Moodie, I hope that you have had enough of Grosse Isle.
-But could you have witnessed the scenes that I did this morning-"
+Forcing our way once more through the still squabbling crowd, we gained the landing-place.
+Here we encountered a boat, just landing a fresh cargo of lively savages from the Emerald Isle.
+One fellow, of gigantic proportions, whose long, tattered greatcoat just reached below the middle of his bare red legs. and, like Charity, hid the defects of his other garments, or perhaps concealed his want of them, leaped upon the rocks, and flourishing aloft his shilelagh, bounded and capered like a wild goat from his native 'Whurrah! my boys!' he cried, 'Shure we'll all be jontlemen!'-'Pull away, my lads!' said the captain.
+Then turning to me, 'Well, Mrs. Moodie, I hope that you have had enough of Grosse Isle.
+But could you have witnessed the scenes that I did this morning-'

-Here he was interrupted by the wife of the old Scotch Dragoon, Mackenzie, running down to the boat, and laying her hand familiarly upon his shoulder, "Captain, dinna forget."
+Here he was interrupted by the wife of the old Scotch Dragoon.
+Mackenzie, running down to the boat, and laying her hand familiarly upon his shoulder, 'Captain, dinna forget.'-Forget what?'

-"Forget what ?"